alifiroozi80/CKA/CKA/README.md

 * A volume will be in one of the following phases:
     * `Available`: A free resource that is not yet bound to a claim
     * `Bound`: The volume is bound to a claim
-    * `Released`: The claim has been deleted, but the resource is not yet reclaimed by the cluster
+    * `Released`: The claim has been deleted, but the cluster does not yet reclaim the resource
-    * `Faild`: The volume has faild its automatic reclamation
+    * `Failed`: The volume has failed its automatic reclamation

 </div> <!-- Create PersistentVolume -->